-League sources say the overall value of the combine isn’t nearly what it was 10 years ago, mainly because NBA teams commit so much time, money and resources to scouting themselves, so private workouts where they can control all aspects of the process are now valued just as much (if not more) than the combine.
+League sources say the overall value of the combine isn’t nearly what it was 10 years ago, mainly because NBA teams commit so much time, money, and resources to scout themselves, so private workouts where they can control all aspects of the process are now valued just as much (if not more) than the combine.

 Basketball Insiders will be on the ground in Chicago starting May 13 and will be posting news, notes, videos and stories from the combine throughout the week.

 Parsons Shifts into GM Mode: Two summers ago, Chandler Parsons played a role in recruiting Dwight Howard to the Houston Rockets.
 Parsons befriended the free-agent center, along with James Harden, and talked to him on a daily basis.
 He answered any questions that Howard had about the city and franchise, and made it clear that the Rockets could be a legitimate contender with the big man on board.

 Now, Parsons is a member of the Dallas Mavericks and hopes to use his recruiting skills once again.
 The 26-year-old small forward said that he will “shift into GM mode” now that the offseason is here.

 Parsons takes this role seriously.
 He recently needed knee surgery, going down in the Mavs’ first-round series against the Rockets, and he got the procedure done as soon as possible so he’d be okay to travel for recruiting pitches in July.